Home

 but we thought they were well worth looking at as they can certainly free up a mother (or father for that matter) to pursue a fitness program or just get around when you have a little one in tow (and walking or jogging with your child will provide excellent exercise!)

-Compared to a traditional baby stroller, a jogging stroller has features that make it much safer and easier to push and maneouver.
+Compared to a traditional baby stroller, a jogger has features that make it much safer and easier to push and maneouver.
 If you have ever tried to push a traditional stroller (the ones with the small wheels) you will remember how hard it was to get over even a small bump or object and it would bounce and jiggle like crazy on a rough road.

 Read on to learn the best of these features and you will quickly see the advantages over the old style.